JS Kabylie: Rejuvenation of the workforce (1963–64)

-This inexperienced youth started the season timidly and recorded three draws and one defeat for its first four games of the season.
+This inexperienced team started the season timidly and recorded three draws and one defeat for its first four games of the season.
 At the end of the first leg, the first results are mixed since JSK find themselves in eleventh place in the standings with six draws, five defeats and only four wins.
 The return phase is much better, the team plays better and records this time, six wins, five draws and four defeats.
 She even allows herself to hang on her list of winners a prestigious victory against the reigning Algerian champion USMA and another against a serious contender for the title NAHD, later crowned winner of the Center group.
 Finally the young players of the JSK manage to stay in the middle of the ranking and end the season in eighth place, something to hope for better for the future.
 NA Hussein Dey, first in the standings, represents the central region in the national tournament but is defeated in the final by USM Annaba with a score of one goal to nil, thus succeeding USM Algiers.
 In the Algerian Cup, ES Sétif did it again and kept the trophy by winning the final against MO Constantine with a score of two goals to one.
 As for the JSK, its journey ends at the same stage as last year, that is to say in the fourth round of the competition defeated one goal to nil by ESM Algiers.